Flood Insurance Information

 Flood Insurance - North Carolina · South Carolina

 If you own or rent a home anywhere in the United States, you may be surprised to hear that we all actually live in a flood zone.
 In fact, flooding is the most common natural disaster in our country, affecting every region and state.
 Yet flood damage to your home and property is excluded from nearly all homeowners insurance and tenant policies.
 So, it is in the best interest of any homeowner or renter to consider adding flood insurance coverage, regardless of where your home is located or whether your lender requires flood insurance.
 With one in four insurance claims occurring outside of high-risk flood areas, we know that investing in a separate flood insurance policy to help pay for repairs and replace your belongings in the event of a potential flood is always a wise decision.
-A study by the National Flood Services concluded that just one inch of flood water can cost anywhere from $10,819 to $53,454 in property damage, depending on the size and value of the property.
+A study by the National Flood Services concluded that just one inch of flood water in a 1500 square foot home can cause up to $25,000 in flood damage.
 You can check out your specific home’s estimated flood damage calculation here.

 Sheally Insurance Group is well-versed in the ins and outs of flood insurance to make the process of selecting the most affordable coverage for your individual needs as easy as possible.
 We offer a wide range of reliable private flood insurance products as well as National Flood Insurance Program coverage.
 Remember, there is a 30-day waiting period before some new flood coverage can begin, so contact our agency to get started right away.